-Our projects and faculty have been globally recognized for their insights.
-Research at the Institute is regularly featured in outlets such as The Economist, Wall Street Journal, Foreign Policy, and Washington Post.
-Organizations such as the Gates Foundation, the Carnegie Corporation, the MacArthur Foundation, USAID, and the National Science Foundation have invested more than $50 million in the Institute’s projects, and the U.S. Department of State, Department of Defense, the World Bank, and non-profits throughout the world have used our results to inform their decisions.
+During that period our projects have gained global recognition.
+Institute research is regularly featured in outlets such as The Economist, Wall Street Journal, Foreign Policy, and Washington Post.
+The U.S. Department of State, Defense Department, World Bank, and non-profits throughout the world have used our research to inform their decisions.

 As we expand our research beyond campus and into the world, we integrate students into every step of the process.
 From participating in expedition-based coursework in Guatemala to briefing policymakers in DC, and from implementing project evaluations in Liberia to conducting data analysis on W&M’s supercomputer, students engage meaningfully with Institute projects and programs.